Exeter-Diabetes/CPRD-Codelists/readme.md

 &nbsp;

 ### BMI
-* Where height and weight recorded on same obsdate, calculate bmi
+* Take coded BMI value
-* Take most recent BMI value (coded or calculated as above, prioritise coded) within last 2 years
+* If no coded value, where height and weight recorded on same obsdate, calculate bmi
 * Note: this only applies for adults/ over 18s

 &nbsp;